 Why it's tough: Training, training, training

-To call Kilian Jornet super-human is somewhat misleading – he's a human, he just trains harder (and higher) than anyone else.
-The Spanish mountain goat (he was raised in a hut at 2,000m) is the world's best trail runner, regularly racking up wins in off-road ultras when he's not bagging peaks in his Summits of my Life project – which has him seeking to set FKT ascents on the seven summits.
+To call Kilian Jornet super-human is somewhat misleading — he's a human, he just trains harder (and higher) than anyone else.
+The Spanish mountain goat (he was raised in a hut at 6,500 feet) is the world's best trail runner, regularly racking up wins in offroad ultras when he's not bagging peaks in his Summits of My Life project — which has him seeking to set ascent and descent records on the seven summits.

 3. Danyil Boldyrev, speed climbing

 Speed climbing is a slightly obscure subset of competitive climbing that focuses more on power and pace than technique.
 Harnessed into an autobelay, competitors literally leap, side by side, up two identical routes.
 First one to the slap the buzzer wins.
 Danyil Boldyrev is currently the fastest guy in the world.